Artaosmani/TTT4275-classification-project/README.md

 # TTT4275 - Classification project

-This repository contains code, documentation, and results for the classification project completed as part of the NTNU course TTT4275 – Estimation, Detection, and Classification**.
+This repository contains code, documentation, and results for the classification project completed as part of the NTNU course TTT4275 – Estimation, Detection, and Classification.

 ## Overview